 Dr. Kennedy has served as the President of the Board for the Arlington/Alexandria Coalition for the Homeless.
 He teaches a course in Law, Economics and International Policy at Georgetown University.
 He has received the Quality of Communication Award from the American Agricultural Economics Association and is the author of Ending Poverty: Changing Behavior, Guaranteeing Income, and Transforming Government (Roman and Littlefield, 2008).

-As a single person he adopted a 12-year-old son who is now in college.
-He subsequently married and he and his wife Jeanette recently had their first child.
-Download Resume.
+As a single person he adopted a 12-year-old son who is now independent.
+He subsequently married and he and his wife Jeanette have two children, one with special needs.